Natural History Walks and Talks

 Valentine Reserve changes color throughout the wildflower season.
 This hike will allow you to see what is blooming early in the season.
 Depending on the year, you can expect to see arrays of forget-me-nots, Mariposa lilies, and violets which will be in seed later in the summer.
 The hike is moderately strenuous, with a 500’ elevation gain.
 Bring water, hat and sunscreen.

-Animals of Valentine Reserve II | Valentine Camp
+WALK FULL-Animals of Valentine Reserve II | Valentine Camp

 Friday, July 17, 2026